 FOLLOW US

 Real estate transactions involve various types of listing agreements, each with its own set of advantages and risks.
 Among these is the net listing in real estate, a rare and often misunderstood method that can dramatically affect both the seller’s profits and the agent’s commission.
-In this guide, we’ll break down what they are in real estate, why it’s controversial, and what you need to know before considering this option.
+In this post, we’ll break down what they are in real estate, why it’s controversial, and what you need to know before considering this option.

 A net listing is a pretty rare and often controversial type of real estate listing agreement where the seller sets a minimum acceptable price for their property, and the real estate agent’s commission is any amount above that price.